thejerrytan/CarND-Vehicle-Detection/writeup_report.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 I used data augmentation to help the SVM with images with low overall brightness.
 This proved to be quite helpful in reducing the false positives coming from shadows in the images as the SVM now has more training examples to learn from.
+However, given that time complexity of training SVM scales with square of sample size, once number of training samples rises above 8000 it generally takes too long to train and infer to be practical.

 I used histogram equalization on local patches of images and this proved to be effective in reducing false positives from shadows.
 This is because after histogram equalization, the contrast between a car and non-car image would be maximized - you can imagine them as support vectors near the decision hyperplane previously but are now pushed further away from the hyperplane.

-For some reason, the SVM wrongly classifies guardrails as car occasionally.
-To mitigate this, we can collect more training images of guardrail labelled as not-car.

 Pipeline is likely to fail in vehicle overtaking situations where the vehicle is overtaking on the immediate left/right lane as the size of the vehicle may be too big for our sliding window techinque currently.

 Pipeline is also likely to fail in vehicle occulsion scenarios, where 2 or more vehicles are hiding / overlapping each other from the perspective of the camera.
 Since they are positively identified in the same u,v coordinates in the heatmap, there is no way of telling how many vehicles are in the same bounding box.

 Pipeline will likely fail in scenarios where the car has never appeared in the training set before, given various combinations of environment factors like car color, lighting, angle, orientation of the car, size and shape of the car, example white car on white background / brightly lit road.

+A brute force search for multi-scale sliding windows is too slow for this method to work real time.
+We can work from the assumption that most vehicles we are tracking will not move much from frame to frame in order to inform our sliding window search.
+Once we have a high confidence location for bounding box, we can focus our search from that location in the next frame in order to track where the vehicle has moved next, with lesser windows needed as we move further away from high confidence bounding boxes.